 1 cup mint M&M’s

 Preheat your oven to 350 degrees.
-Line a baking sheet with parchment paper and set it aside.
+Line a cookie sheet with parchment paper and set it aside.

-In a large bowl, mix your butter and sugars with a handheld electric mixer or use the bowl of a stand mixer – whatever you’re most comfortable with.
+In a large mixing bowl, mix your butter and sugars with a handheld electric mixer or use the bowl of a stand mixer – whatever you’re most comfortable with.
 Mix for a little bit on medium speed until everything is stirred together.

-Scoop out your dough with a spoon and roll each cookie into a dough ball.
+Scoop out your dough with a spoon or cookie scoop and roll each cookie into a dough ball.
 You’re looking for each of your dough balls to be about the size of a golf ball.
 Place each one on your prepared baking sheet.

-Press a few M&M’s into the top of each cookie and bake for 10 minutes.
+Press a few M&M’s into the top of the cookie dough balls and bake for 10 minutes.
 Use the top or middle oven racks for baking these.
 You know they are done when they have crispy edges and chewy centers.

-Can I Use Regular M&M’s For These Mint Cookies?
+Can I Use Regular M&M’s For These Double Chocolate Chip Mint Cookies?

 Yes!
-The mint M&M’s are what gives these cookies their mint flavor, but there is an alternative.
+The mint M&M’s are what gives these double chocolate mint cookies their mint flavor, but there are alternatives.
 If you’d like to use regular M&M’s instead, add a few drops of peppermint extract to the chocolate batter while you are mixing it and you’ll still have some minty goodness in the cookies.

 Are You Looking For More Fun St. Patrick’s Day Recipes?
 Here Are Some Of My Favorites: